BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 from me: if thou wilt take the left hand, then I will go to the right;
 or if thou depart to the right hand, then I will go to the left.

+13:10 And Lot lifted up his eyes, and beheld all the plain of Jordan, that it was well watered every where, before the LORD destroyed Sodom and Gomorrah, even as the garden of the LORD, like the land of Egypt, as thou comest unto Zoar.

+13:11 Then Lot chose him all the plain of Jordan; and Lot journeyed
+east: and they seperated themselves the one from the other.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the